Wednesday, August 31, 2016

 Low-Flying Superhero

-We don’t have a culture of superhero comics in India, so when a homegrown character has to be created, a large chunk of the material comes from Hollywood, added to time-tested Bollywood tropes, and in Remo D’Souza’s Flying Jatt, there’s plenty of Sikh religious symbolism.
+We don’t have a culture of superhero comics in India, so when a homegrown character has to be created, a large chunk of the material comes from Hollywood, added to time-tested Bollywood tropes, and in Remo D’Souza’s A Flying Jatt, there’s plenty of Sikh religious symbolism.

 The result is a mix of very silly comedy and solemn bombast stirred with tacky special effects.
 The target audience must have been small children, who may not be able to figure out Superman, Batman and the rest, but can appreciate Tiger Shroff dancing and showing off martial arts moves.